HarrySchreiber/Hydropot-Web-DB-iOS/README.md

-# Hydropot-Web-DB-iOS
+# Computer Science Senior Capstone Project

-Computer Science Senior Capstone Project
+by David Dray, Ethan Harvey, Harry Screiber, and Spencer Lisle

 An iOS application and IoT plant pot that allows users to easily monitor and water their plants.